Forget Net Nanny – PiHole will keep your kids’ late-night activity in check

 At 6am every morning, a cronjob runs, executing a different script which copies the blank text file to the blocklist then updates Pihole’s gravity.
 The blocklist now contains no entries, so Discord, Minecraft etc are now unblocked for The Teen.

-There are probably more efficient ways of achieving the same result, but The Crow is a notoriously lazy bird.
+There are probably more efficient ways of achieving the same result, but we like to tinker with things at Really Use.

 Did it work?